tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 Batu shot again and the gaunt hand disappeared, and we heard an insulted cry.

 Another hit made the hut reel.
 Some wood planks fell off.
 I stubbornly kept the door shut.
 Another hit.
 And another!
 Slowly, they were pushing me back.
 The opening grew larger and larger until I saw five long fingers slowly appearing in the opening.
 It playfully tapped on the door almost as if saying “Really?
 Are you sure?”

 The long claws didn’t fill me with optimism.
 The giggling and maniacal screeching outside grew louder and more excited.
 Batu opened fire at the door barely missing me.
 A small bullet hole appeared on the finger but it didn’t jerk away… Batu shot again and again, showering me with splinters like they were shrapnel.
 Cursing his name, I desperately pushed the door.
 Swearing like a sailor, I looked at Kiril.
 He was still looking for the blasted knife, kneeling on the ground.
 Where the hell did we put it?

-The creatures outside pushed again – gently, slowly, widening the opening.
+The creatures outside pushed again – almost gently, slowly, widening the opening.
 I saw a thin head appeared from the gap.
-The bastard was huge… unlike the previous “kid” this one looked more like a horse – the long face with long jaws, but I could still see the distinct human features: a small nose, tinny eyes with black dots instead of pupils, and the smile… The mouth of this one was even wider given its extended animal-like jaw, but it had the same unsettling grin – ear to ear, like a nightmarish toad.
-The thing looked at me with hunger and glee and then made a gesture with its index finger, like a parent who was playfully scolding a child.
+The bastard was huge… unlike the previous “kid” this one looked more like a horse – the long face with elongated jaws.
+I could still see some human features: a small nose, tinny eyes with black dots instead of pupils, and the smile… The mouth of this one was even wider given its extended animal-like jaw, but it had the same unsettling grin – ear to ear, like a nightmarish toad.
+The thing looked at me with hunger and glee and then made a gesture with its index finger, like a parent playfully scolding a child.
 I raised my gun with one hand and pulled the trigger.
-The loud roar of the gun almost made me deaf, but even after the long burst, I still managed to hear a quiet click.
+The loud roar almost made me deaf, but even after the long burst, I managed to hear a quiet click.
 The mag was empty.
 30 rounds spent in less than a minute, yet still this creature stood unharmed – just a few scratches and wet gashes, that leaked some dark liquid.
 The bastard didn’t even flinch.
 In fact, its grin became even wider, and it pushed the door harder pushing me back.
 Its eyes were staring at my very soul.
 I growled and spat at it, then gripped my bayonet tightly.
 Suddenly, Kiril jumped forward – the stupid flint knife in his hands.
 The thing lazily moved its face toward him, and I saw its features change – the glee and happiness turned into concern.

 Kiril stabbed it in the eye.
 We heard the loud screams of panic and pain.
 We hurt it.
 We bloody hurt it!
 The smelly ooze pored through its severed eye socket.
 The thing immediately disappeared into the night, howling and crying like a puppy.